 "Investing in property before it's been built, known as off-plan, has become an increasingly popular way for both individual and institutional investors to achieve greater returns, but some are put off by the idea of something they haven't seen" (Buy Association).
 What are the benefits of buying an off-plan property?

-One of the major advantages to buying property off-plan is the additional space this type of investment gives you – not physical space, but time.
-When buying one or many units in the traditional way (completed) you are bound by a strict time limit to find the necessary funds, and if you’re planning to rent the property, finding suitable tenants.
-However, by buying off-plan this will give you more time to consider how your investment will best work for you; you will have more time to market your property to potential buyers or tenants and find the perfect ones for you.
+One of the major advantages to buying property off-plan is the additional space this type of investment gives you - not physical space, but time.
+When buying one or many units in the traditional way (completed), you are bound by a strict time limit to find the necessary funds, and if you're planning to rent the property, finding suitable tenants.
+However, by buying off-plan this will give you more time to consider how your investment will best work for you; you will have more opportunity to send the deposit and completion funds to the developer over time, and will have more time to market your property to potential buyers or tenants and find the perfect ones for you.

 On top of this lower price you could pay for the property, there is also a number of developers who offer additional discounts for early investors - discounts that could reach as high as 5% in some areas (Buy Association).
 Not only can you take advantage of great discounts, you can also have the opportunity to be more selective of the unit(s) you choose, getting the best option for your investments.
 This selective advantage in choosing the perfect property, units or block for you can allow you to take advantage of the higher rental fee you may be able to secure due to the units' location in the building, and therefore give you higher yields.